DSOlab/ggdatetime/README.md

 ### Verification
 ----------------
-After a successeful installation, you should be able to run the test program `ROOTDIR/test/testDatetime`
+After a successeful installation, you should be able to run the test programs:

+* `ROOTDIR/test/testDatetime`
+* `ROOTDIR/test/testGPSt`
+* `ROOTDIR/test/testLeap`
+* `ROOTDIR/test/testOps`
+* `ROOTDIR/test/testRead`

+Additionaly, unit-testing for erronuous (actually non-compilable) source code, is performed by the program:

+* `ROOTDIR/script/test_source.sh`

 ## Implementation Notes
 ==============================================================================